 Rufina Park is a bilingual (English/Korean) journalist and researcher based in Seoul, South Korea.
 She was previously a researcher and Asia weekly news writer for the Asia Pacific Foundation of Canada and member of the AAJA and worked with organizations such as the Seoul International Cartoon & Animation Festival, Arirang Radio, SURGE (social innovation in Asia), and the Korea Social Enterprise Promotion Agency.
-Currently, she is the Creative/Editorial Director of Ottiya, an international magazine + platform for new visions in creative learning.
-She has experience researching/reporting/translating for topics on the Korean peninsula such as current affairs, politics, technology, social innovation, arts and culture, North Korea, and Korean literature.
+Currently, she is a freelance journalist working with organizations such as Radio France International, France 24, New York Times T Brand Studio, and Volvo Magazine.
+She is also the Creative/Editorial Director of Ottiya, an international magazine + platform for new visions in creative learning.
+She has experience researching/reporting/translating for topics on the Korean peninsula such as current affairs, politics, technology, social innovation, sports (speed skating), arts and culture, human stories, North Korea, and Korean literature.

 A presentation (in English) on how South Korea is changing their education system to prepare students for the Creative Economy.
 This presentation is based on a report I wrote on the same topic for the Asia Pacific Foundation of Canada in June 2016.
 The report can be downloaded here: https://www.asiapacific.ca/research-report/preparing-students-south-koreas-creative-economy-successes